asomers/mio-aio/README.md

 non-standard asynchronous file I/O API called libaio.
 Libaio has better performance than Linux's POSIX AIO.
 It still can't deliver completion notification throuh epoll(2), however.
-What it can do is deliver completion notification through a signal.
-And using a signalfd(2), signal delivery notification can be delivered through epoll(2).
-So a Linux programmer wishing to use `mio` with files could theoretically write a `mio-signalfd` crate and a `mio-libaio` crate.
+What it can do is deliver completion notification through an eventfd(2).
+And epoll can poll an eventfd.
+So a Linux programmer wishing to use `mio` with files could theoretically write a `mio-libaio` crate that uses one eventfd per reactor to poll all libaio operations .
 Then he could implement a portability layer above `mio`, for example in `tokio`.

 # License